ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 ---
-title: Create an application which includes Dawn
+title: Create an application with Dawn
 weight: 4

 ### FIXED, DO NOT MODIFY